Pin (film): Plot

 Leon and Ursula, though grieving and orphaned, enjoy their newfound freedom until Mrs. Linden's sister, Aunt Dorothy, moves in.
-She encourages Ursula to take a job at the library, which Leon is against.
+She supports Ursula in taking a job at the library, which Leon is against.
 Believing that she is influencing Ursula and after talking it over with Pin, Leon causes Aunt Dorothy to die from a heart attack by using Pin to frighten her.
-However, Ursula continues to work at the library, where she meets handsome athlete Stan Fraker and falls in love.
+Ursula continues to work at the library, where she researches schizophrenia and concludes Leon is a paranoid schizophrenic.
+She also meets handsome athlete Stan Fraker and falls in love.
 Meanwhile, Leon takes his fixation with Pin to pathological extremes, first by dressing him in Dr. Linden's clothes and finally fitting him with latex skin and a wig.

 Leon believes that Stan is only interested in Ursula's inheritance and that he wants to put Leon in a sanitarium.
-He invites Stan over under the guise of discussing a surprise birthday party for Ursula.
-Leon drugs Stan's drink, and when Stan fights back, Leon bludgeons Stan with a wooden sculpture.
-Following Pin's instructions, he puts Stan in a bag and plans to dump him in the river.
+He invites Stan to the house under the guise of discussing a surprise birthday party for Ursula.
+Leon drugs Stan's drink, and when Stan fights back, Leon bludgeons Stan with a sculpture.
+Following Pin's supposed instructions, he puts Stan in a bag and plans to dump him in the river.
 Leon is interrupted by a call from Ursula, who says she intends to come home early.
 Leon quickly hides Stan's body in a woodpile outside the house and cleans up the blood.

-To calm her, Leon tells Ursula that Stan is visiting a sick friend out of town; she believes him until she discovers a gift she gave Stan and a wet spot on the carpet.
+To calm her, Leon tells Ursula that Stan is visiting a sick friend out of town.
+She believes him until she hears a beep and finds the watch she gave Stan (which beeps every hour) and a damp spot on the carpet.
 When she confronts Leon, he blames it on Pin, which causes her to run out of the house in hysterics.
 Leon asks Pin why he would not help him.
 Pin states that he has never lied to or for him, and that it would be useless to lie anyway because they both have no idea how to.
-Leon, desperate and out of schemes, blames his motives on Ursula, Pin also pointed out that he was lying again, and that everything was done to satisfy his own selfish motives.
-Ursula returns with a double-bit axe, which she raises ready to strike; the screen goes white as Leon screams and cowers.
+Leon, desperate and out of schemes, blames his motives on Ursula.
+Pin points out that he is lying again, and that everything was done to satisfy his own selfish motives.
+Ursula returns with an axe, which she raises ready to strike.
+The screen then goes white as Leon screams and cowers.